-The fall Chinook production program at LFH is the cornerstone of a highly coordinated and integrated artificial program for Snake River fall Chinook, implemented through the LSRCP program, the Idaho Power Company (IPC) Hells Canyon Settlement Agreement, and the Nez Perce Tribal Hatchery (NPTH) with funding through BPA.
-Broodstock for the program at LFH are primarily collected at Lower Granite Dam (LGR), but may be collected at LFH if trapping at LGR is limited.
+The fall Chinook program at LFH is the cornerstone of a highly coordinated and integrated artificial program for Snake River fall Chinook, implemented through the LSRCP program, the Idaho Power Company (IPC) Hells Canyon Settlement Agreement, and the Nez Perce Tribal Hatchery (NPTH) with funding through BPA.
+Broodstock for the program at LFH are primarily collected at Lower Granite Dam (LGR) but may be collected at LFH if trapping at LGR is limited.
+The US v OR 2018-2027 Management Agreement Table B4 shows priority production by release location and marking/tagging schemes for fall Chinook production at LFH/Irrigon FH (Table 3).